Trehinos/balanced-ternary/README.md

 This system is particularly useful in specialized computing applications such as reversible computing, digital signal processing, and three-valued logic modeling.

-## Three-valued logic

-The library supports numerous three-valued logic operations, each of them having its own specificities:

-- **K3** (Kleene logic) – A three-valued logic that introduces an "unknown" (0) state, useful for dealing with partial information.
-- **BI3** (Bochvar logic) – A logic designed to handle "nonsense" or meaningless statements, where 0 represents an invalid or undefined value.
-- **L3** (Łukasiewicz logic) – A non-classical logic allowing for degrees of truth, often used in fuzzy logic and multi-valued reasoning.
-- **RM3** (Routley-Meyer paraconsistent logic) – A logic that tolerates contradictions without collapsing into triviality, useful in paraconsistent reasoning.
-- **HT** (Heyting logic-inspired ternary system) – A variant of intermediate logic, often related to intuitionistic logic and constructive reasoning.
-- **Paraconsistent logic** – A logic framework that avoids the principle of explosion, allowing systems to work with contradictory information.
-- **Post logic** – A logical system that extends classical logic with additional operators to handle uncertainty in a structured way.

 ## Features

 - **No Standard Library:** Suitable for `#![no_std]` environments.